Fort Mackinac

 Sketch of Fort Mackinac as it looked in British hands in 1784. |

-- 1779: British Lieutenant Governor Patrick Sinclair, recognizing that the wooden stockade fort Michilimackinac on the south side of the Straits of Mackinac was poorly defensible, orders construction of a new fortification high on the Mackinac Island bluff in 1779.
+- 1779: British Lieutenant Governor Patrick Sinclair, recognizing that the wooden stockade fort of Michilimackinac on the south side of the Straits of Mackinac was poorly defensible, orders construction of a new fortification high on the Mackinac Island bluff in 1779.
 Fort Michilimackinac's armament is relocated to the new fort on the island.
 The fort is not completed before the American Revolution ends in 1783.

 Sketch of Fort Mackinac circa 1800 after American occupation. |